eclipse/vorto/docs/tutorials/connect_javadevice.md

 ## What's next ?

- - [Create an Alexa Skillset](voice_control_alexa.md) that outputs the device data from Bosch IoT Suite via Alexa - based voice service.
+ - [Generate a SpringBoot App](voice_control_alexa.md) that visualizes the device data in UI widgets.